Blimp at U.S. Open golf tourney crashes in Wisconsin

-ERIN, Wisconsin An advertising blimp at the U.S. Open golf tournament in Wisconsin deflated and crashed on Thursday, burning as it fell and injuring the pilot, authorities said.
+ERIN, Wisconsin (Reuters) - An advertising blimp at the U.S. Open golf tournament in Wisconsin deflated and crashed on Thursday, burning as it fell and injuring the pilot, authorities said.

 The pilot, who was not identified, was being treated for serious burns and injuries, according to the Washington County Sheriff's Office.
 No one else was on board the blimp.